chito365/uk/_posts/1/5/2021-04-04-laura-story.md

-Christian singer-songwriter whose song Blessings made her one of the only female Christian artists to reach #1 on the Billboard Christian Songs chart.
+Christian singer-songwriter whose song Blessings made her one of the only female Christian artists to reach number 1 on the Billboard Christian Songs chart.
 The song won the Grammy for Best Contemporary Christian Music Song in 2012.